-The word was coined in the 19th century from the much older ‘Anglican’, perhaps under the influence of the contemporary French term, Gallicanisme.
-It properly denotes the system of doctrine and practice of those Christians who are in communion with the see of Canterbury [England], but it has come to be used especially in a more restricted sense of that system in so far as it claims to possess a religious and theological outlook distinguishable from that of other Christian communions, whether Catholic, Orthodox , or Protestant.
-The original formulation of Anglican principles [arose in the mid-16th century] in the reign of Elizabeth I rather than Henry VIII or Edward VI, for it was under her that the via media between the opposing factions of Rome and Geneva became a political necessity and Anglicanism as a doctrinal system took shape.
-Its formularies, including the Book of Common Prayer, the Thirty Nine Articles, and the two Books of Homilies…became core of Anglican self-understanding, preaching and doctrine.
+The word was coined in the 19 th century from the much older ‘Anglican’, perhaps under the influence of the contemporary term, Gallicanisme.
+It properly denotes the system of doctrine and practice of those Christians who are in communion with the See of Canterbury, England.
+It has come to be used in a more restricted sense of that system, in so far as it claims to possess a religious and theological outlook distinguishable from that of other Christian communions, whether Catholic, Orthodox, or Protestant.
+The original formulation of Anglican principles arose [mid-16th century] in the reign of Elizabeth I rather than Henry VIII or Edward VI, for it was under her that the via media between the opposing factions of Rome and Geneva after the Reformation became a political necessity and Anglicanism as a doctrinal system took shape.
+Its formularies, including the Book of Common Prayer, the Thirty-Nine Articles, and the two Books of Homilies… became the core of Anglican understanding, preaching, and doctrine.

 Oxford Dictionary of the Christian Church, 1997